AdeyAA/cse15l-lab-reports/lab-report-1.md

 The output was not an error.

 ```
-[user@sahara ~/lecture1]$ cat lecture1
+[user@sahara ~]$ cat lecture1
-cat: lecture1: No such file or directory
+cat: lecture1: Is a directory
 ```

--The working directory when the line was run was the `lecture1` directory.
-We got this output because here we are in the `lecture1` directory and the `cat` command was given an argument of the directory that we are already in so it wouldn't make sense for the `lecture1` directory to be an argument for the cat command here.
+-The working directory when the line was run was the `home` directory.
+We got this output because here we are in the `home` directory and the `cat` command was given an argument of the `lecture1` directory when it should have been given the argument of a file.
+The output was an error because the cat command is supposed to be given an argument of a file but we gave it the argument of a directory so the message is telling us that we provided a directory but we should have given it a file.
-The output was an error that said no such file or directory because the argument that was given after the cat command was `lecture1` but we are already in the `lecture1` directory and there is no directory or file named `lecture1` in the `lecture1` directory.

 ```
 [user@sahara ~/lecture1]$ cat README